Project dates: 2011-2016

 - NEW PUBLICATION: Special Issue of the Philosophical Transactions of the Royal Society B – ‘One Health for a Changing World: zoonoses, ecosystems and human well-being’

 - Read the media release: Human forces lie behind spread of infectious diseases

-Over the past few decades, more than 60 per cent of emerging infectious diseases affecting humans have had their origin in wildlife or livestock.
-As well as presenting a threat of global disease outbreak, these zoonotic diseases are quietly devastating lives and livelihoods.
+Over the past few decades, more than 60 per cent of emerging infectious diseases affecting people have had their origin in wildlife or livestock.
+As well as presenting a threat of global disease outbreak, these zoonotic diseases quietly devastate lives and livelihoods.

 From 2011-2016, the Dynamic Drivers of Disease in Africa Consortium undertook a major ESPA-funded programme to advance understanding of the connections between animal-to-human disease transmission and environment in Africa.
 The Consortium comprised researchers from 21 institutions in Africa, Europe and America.

 - Find videos, presentations, blogs and more from our end-of-Consortium symposium: One Health for the Real World: zoonoses, ecosystems and wellbeing.

 Find out more about the Consortium and its work:

 - Find photos of our research in action on flickr